 Case Study Map

-Beyond 34 has been active in two regions: Orlando, FL and Cincinnati, OH.
+Beyond 34 has been active in two regions: Orlando, FL, Cincinnati, OH, and as of 2021, has expanded to Austin, Texas and Philadelphia.
 To learn more about each region's recycling and recovery efforts, click below.

 Visit our Resources Hub to explore the collection of tools you can use to improve your area’s recycling and recovery, and please reach out directly if you want to bring Beyond 34 to your city or region.